40 BEST Things To Do In Golden, BC

 When Boo’s mother was sadly shot in the wild at just five months, the cub was given a home at the Grizzly Bear Refuge.
 He’s been living his lazy bear life here for the past 20 years and has become an icon of Golden and Kicking Horse Mountain.

 It’s here that Boo hunts, forages, and plays around in his wide-open space.
-He’s an impressive and absolutely massive creature and is a remarkable sight in Golden.
+He’s an impressive and massive creature and a remarkable sight in Golden.
 Boo is observed and monitored in his natural area, and many great studies about Grizzlies have come from this refuge.

+Those wishing for a more in-depth experience can join the RAP (Ranger Assist Program).
+The RAP program is only offered twice a day without the general public.
 By partaking in this program, you get to see how Boo is fed his supplements every day and get a more private, in-depth tour.
 Find more info here!

 Test Your Skills on the Via Ferrata

 Via Ferrata means “Iron Road” in Italian, and that’s precisely what this is, an Iron Road up a mountain.
-Essentially it’s a climbing route with harnesses, steel cables, iron rungs, pegs, ladders, and bridges, making an ascent up a massive mountain in Canada completely safe!
+Essentially, it’s a climbing route with harnesses, steel cables, iron rungs, pegs, ladders, and bridges, making an ascent up a massive mountain in Canada completely safe!

 This is one of the best Via Ferratas in Canada and offers many different route options from beginner to advanced.
 The “ascension route” is the most difficult and is even said to be one of the hardest Via Ferratas in North America.
 At 465 meters and a summit of Terminator Peak, it just may be one of the best!